Sedentary Behaviour Resources

 Background Info

-This section of the Australian Department of Health website provides information on sedentary behaviour as well as ideas on how to minimize sedentary habits throughout the day.
+This resource from the Australian Department of Health website provides information on sedentary behaviour as well as ideas on how to minimize sedentary habits and increase physical activity throughout the day.

 Return to top.